 Others who need additional treatment, such as chemotherapy and radiation, may be advised by their breast cancer specialist to hold off until all treatment is complete.
 This is called delayed reconstruction.
 Depending on your situation, this delay can occur months or even years after mastectomy.

 Breast reconstruction is a very personal decision and a process that takes time.
-Don’t hesitate to talk with your Willamette Valley Cancer Institute and Research Center care team and your family members, including your spouse or partner.
-We are here to answer any questions you may have and can point you toward resources that offer valuable information to help you choose.
+Don’t hesitate to ask any questions you may have with your breast cancer doctor at Willamette Valley Cancer Institute, and talk to your family members, including your spouse or partner, to help weigh out your options.
+We are here to answer any questions about breast cancer you may have and can point you toward resources that offer valuable information to help you choose.